bharatisagi-spec/User_Guide/README.md

 3. Edit the relevant fields in the Profile or Company tabs.
 4. Click **Save Changes**.
 ### 5.2 Managing Team Members
 If you are an Administrator, you manage your organization's user accounts from the Team Management page.
-To access it, go to Account Settings and click the Team tab.
+To access it, go to Account Settings and click the **Team tab**.
 #### 5.2.1	Inviting a New User
 1. Click **Invite User**.
 2. Enter the new user's email address and select their role: Viewer, Buyer, or Administrator.